When I heard that longtime game show host Chuck Woolery died this weekend at 83, I flashed back to the only time I spoke to him.

 And I never would again.

 That’s a good thing, because about a dozen years later, with his TV hosting career behind him, he started doing a conservative radio show which morphed into an even more right-wing-wacko podcast.
 It was full of the same conspiracy theories and liberal-bashing that are still the backbone of Fox News, where he guested several times.
-In 2019, at age 78, Woolery blamed his very vocal support of Donald Trump as the reason no one in TV would hire him.
+In 2019, at age 78, Woolery claimed his very vocal support of Donald Trump was the reason no one in TV would hire him.
 In 2020, he tweeted that the COVID pandemic was a lie being spread by the CDC and the Democratic Party — right up until the time his son tested positive for coronavirus, which made him admit the truth.

 I like to think that, somewhere, Jo Ann Pflug, who divorced him in 1980, was shaking her head in disbelief.